Nico Hoerner Preview, Player Props: Cubs vs. Reds

 Nico Hoerner At The Plate

-- He ranks 23rd in batting average, 42nd in on base percentage, and 111th in slugging among qualifying hitters in baseball.
+- Among the qualified batters in MLB play, he ranks 22nd in batting average, 43rd in on-base percentage, and 113th in slugging.

-- Hoerner has had at least one RBI in 30.4% of his games this season (38 of 125), with two or more RBI 16 times (12.8%).
-He has also been responsible for three or more of his team's runs in five contests.
+- Hoerner has an RBI in 38 of 126 games this year, with multiple RBI in 16 of them.
+He has also driven home three or more of his team's runs in five contests.

+- He has scored in 46.8% of his games this season, with two or more runs scored in 12.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.